stevegroves123/Arduino-Clock/README.md

 Microcontroiller - https://coolcomponents.co.uk/products/seeeduino-xiao-arduino-microcontroller-samd21-cortex-m0?_pos=2&_sid=62fc70a32&_ss=r

-Three small press-to-make button, one for "enter" and one each for up and down.
+Three small press-to-make buttons, one for "enter" and one each for up and down.